pmndrs/valtio/readme.md

 #### `proxyWithComputed` util

 You can define own computed properties within a proxy.
-Combining with a memoization library such as [proxy-memoize](https://github.com/dai-shi/proxy-memoize), optimizing invocations of functions is possible.
+By combining with a memoization library such as [proxy-memoize](https://github.com/dai-shi/proxy-memoize), optimizing function calls is possible.

 Be careful not to overuse `proxy-memoize` because `proxy-memoize` and `useSnapshot` do similar optimization